 NVIDIA AI Workflows are available as part of NVIDIA AI Enterprise – an end-to-end, secure, cloud-native suite of AI software, enabling organizations to solve new challenges while increasing operational efficiency.
 Organizations start their AI journey by using the open, freely available NGC libraries and frameworks to experiment and pilot.
 When they’re ready to move from pilot to production, enterprises can easily transition to a fully managed and secure AI platform with an NVIDIA AI Enterprise subscription.
 This gives enterprises deploying business-critical AI the assurance of business continuity with NVIDIA Enterprise Support and access to NVIDIA AI experts.

 Within this LaunchPad lab, you will gain experience with AI workflows that can accelerate your path to AI outcomes.
-These are packaged AI workflow examples that include NVIDIA AI frameworks and pretrained models, as well as resources such as Helm charts, Jupyter notebooks, and documentation to help customers get started in building AI-based solutions more quickly.
+These are packaged AI workflow examples that include NVIDIA SDKs, AI frameworks, and pre-trained models, as well as resources such as helm charts, Jupyter notebooks, and documentation to help you get started in building AI-based solutions.
 NVIDIA’s cloud-native AI workflows run as microservices that can be deployed on Kubernetes alone or with other microservices to create production-ready applications.

 Reduce development time at a lower cost

 Improve accuracy and performance

 Gain confidence in outcomes by leveraging NVIDIA expertise